openstack-archive/congress-specs/specs/liberty/compromised-vm.rst

 error(vm) :-
     nova:virtual_machine(vm),
     ids:ip_packet(src_ip, dst_ip),
-    neutron:port(vm, src_ip),	//finds out the port that has the VM’s IP ids:ip_blacklist(dst_ip).
+    neutron:port(vm, src_ip),	//finds out the port that has the VM's IP ids:ip_blacklist(dst_ip).

 Policy actions
 -----------------

-* Monitoring: report/log the incident including the VM’s IP address, external IP, etc.
+* Monitoring: report/log the incident including the VM's IP address, external IP, etc.
 * Reactive: Invoke the nova API to add the VM to IDS security group restricting access to make changes.
-Invoke neutron to block all traffic to/from the VM’s IP address.
+Invoke neutron to block all traffic to/from the VM's IP address.
 Alternatives are to restart the VM on a nova IDS schedule filter (limiting traffic chaos while maintaining the ability to access the VM) and/or a no route network or removing the VM network interface(s).